VOLLEYBALL: Previewing matchups for Titans, Monarchs in state quarterfinals

 Sophomore Charlee Solomon is tied for ninth in Class A in service aces (55), and ranks 19th, one spot ahead of junior Kyla Dyrtad (515), in assists (544).

-The No. 4 Monarchs (27-9) open at 7 p.m. against No. 5 Lincoln East (23-10), who they faced in the Papillion-La Vista Invite on Sept.
+The No. 4 Monarchs (27-9) being play in their record-extending 37th state tournament appearance at 7 p.m. against No. 5 Lincoln East (23-10), who they faced in the Papillion-La Vista Invite on Sept.
 24. The Monarchs swept the Spartans in two sets.

 For the Spartans, senior Brooklyn Fuchs is sixth in blocks (71) and 11th in hitting percentage (.298), while junior Shandy Faalii ranks 12th in kills (363) and 22nd in digs (331).